cisco-open/flame/docs/prerequisites.md

 brew install go
 brew install golangci-lint
 ```
-### Ubuntu 20.04
+### Ubuntu 20.04 or 22.04

-The following shows how to install the above packages in Ubuntu 20.04.
+The following shows how to install the above packages in Ubuntu 20.04 or 22.04.

 First, keep package list and their dependencies up to date.
 ```bash